darsi-an/darsi-an.github.io/_posts/2019-03-11-nearest-neighbors.md

 There are many other distance metrics (Tanimoto, Jaccard, Cosine) but they should be chosen based on the properties of your data.

-### Nearest Neighbour
+### Nearest Neighbor
-The nearest neighbour algorithm is simply a case of KNN where $$k=1$$.
-An important property of the nearest neighbour algorithm for binary classification is that it is not more than twice the Bayesian error rate.
+The nearest neighbor algorithm is simply a case of KNN where $$k=1$$.
+An important property of the nearest neighbor algorithm for binary classification is that it is not more than twice the Bayesian error rate.

 1. Find k examples $${x^{(i)},t^{(i)}}$$ (from the stored training set) closest to the test instance **x** that is:
 > $$x^{*} = \underset{x_{i}\in TrainSet}{\arg\min} \| x^{(a)} - x^{(b)} \|_2$$